openkim/kim-convergence/README.md

 The kim-convergence package is designed to help in automatic equilibration detection & run length control.

+**PLEASE NOTE**:

+the kim-convergence code is under active development and is still in beta versions `0.0.2`.
+In general changes to the patch version (the third number) indicate backward compatible beta releases, but please be aware that file formats and APIs may change.

+Bug reports are also welcomed in the GitHub issues!

 ## Document

 <span style="font-size:300%; color:red; font-weight: 900;">!WORK IN PROGRESS!</span>